Larry Mathews (musician)

 Larry Mathews is a musician from Glenbeigh in the Irish County Kerry.
 He sings and plays Irish Folk, his own compositions as well as Rock and Pop.
-He plays Irish Fiddle, Guitar und Bodhrán (the Irish frame drum).
+He plays Irish Fiddle, Guitar and Bodhrán (the Irish frame drum).
 On stage he has played with Christy Moore, the Furey Brothers, The Dubliners, Achim Reichel and many others.
 He has recorded with Martin Röttger, as guest musician for Chris Evans & David Hanselmann, Hannes Wader and with many others.

 Early career

 At the age of eight years Larry Mathews started playing the violin.
 Five years later the guitar became his second instrument.
 Together with his brother Terry, who plays banjo, mandolin and guitar, he toured Ireland and Great Britain as one of the folk duo Mathews Brothers, and they also had some appearances on radio and television.
 In the following years they played at festivals in Scandinavia, Germany, Belgium the Netherlands, Switzerland and the USA.